-Tags: Baking with Julia, Candied Bacon, Chocolate, Croissants, Esther McManus, Julia Child, Pain au Chocolat, Pepper Jack Cheese, Pistachio, Sea Salt, white chocolate
+Tags: Baking with Julia, Candied Bacon, Chocolate, Croissants, Esther McManus, Homemade Croissants, Julia Child, Pain au Chocolat, Pepper Jack Cheese, Pistachio, Sea Salt, white chocolate

 The croissant has evolved…into a crescent roll.
 Let me explain.
 From the time I was in college until about 10 years ago, croissants were flaky, layered, buttery rolls of heaven.
 No matter where I bought them, they were all of the above, even the supermarket bakeries.
 I remember stopping at some a few mornings a week before work, and opening the plexiglass case, crumpled tissue in hand like a baseball mitt, ready to grab the freshest ones before anyone else could.
 Even the BK ‘croissandwich’ was flaky, with buttery layers!

 Then something happened..and I don’t know if some of these places got tired of making them the right way, and/or they decided to skimp on the butter, (cutting costs was obvious) because outside of the fancy patisseries, the croissants I was buying were slowly morphing into crescent rolls.
 Limp crusts, no flake, and ‘gasp’ soft white bread like innards with maybe two layers, if you were lucky.
 These were not the croissants that used to flake all over my lap with each bite.
 These were not the croissants I could eat layer by layer, slowly unrolling, unraveling, deconstructing – holding thin, buttery, window panes of baked dough up to the light, trying to make it last as long as possible.

 I finally bid a sad adieu to any croissants made outside french patisseries.
 I wasn’t being a food snob, I just didn’t feel like paying 2 bucks for a crescent roll when I could easily whip up a batch of those with lots of butter, right?